-It is considered one of the basic policies of the RB to have the core disciplines available inhouse, while the remaining work is subcontracted to third parties (like RIVM) or Technical Support Organizations (TSOs such as GRS and Lloyd's Register).
-For areas in which its competence is not sufficient or where a specific in-depth analysis is needed, the RB has a budget at its disposal for contracting external specialists of TSOs or other consultancy organizations.
+The RB has the core disciplines available in-house, while the remaining work is subcontracted to third parties (like RIVM) or Technical Support Organizations (TSOs such as GRS, and Lloyd's Register).
+For areas in which its competence is not sufficient or where a specific indepth analysis is needed, the RB has a budget at its disposal for contracting external specialists of TSOs or other consultancy organizations.

-To date there is no dedicated national TSO.
 Organizations are contracted on ad hoc basis to support the RB with various tasks.
 Support is provided by foreign TSOs and national and international consultancy organizations.
 Some major supporting organizations are listed below:

-- GRS, Germany.
-The Dutch RB cooperates with a Technical Support Organization (TSO) from Germany, GRS.
+• GRS, Germany.
+The ANVS cooperates with a Technical Support Organization (TSO) from Germany, GRS.
 This is a TSO for the German national regulator and one of the large German TSOs.
 In the Netherlands it evaluates safety cases and provides other types of consultancy to the RB.
 In addition GRS provides associated education and training for governmental and commercial organizations.
-GRS currently has major framework contracts with both the licensing and inspection branch of the RB. - The Nuclear Research & consultancy Group (NRG) in Petten and Arnhem provides consultancy & educational services to government and industry.
-The company has implemented 'Chinese Wall' procedures to protect the interests of its various clients and avoid conflicts of interest.
-NRG also is a LH.
-NRG currently has a framework contract with the licensing branch of the RB. - The inspectorate branch of the RB (KFD) is supported by one independent notified body, Lloyd's Register, for inspections on nuclear equipment under pressure.
-These inspections are done on behalf of KFD and are paid for by the licensees.
+GRS currently has major framework contracts with both the licensing and inspection branch of the RB.

-&lt;sup>7 ETSON, European Technical Safety Organisation Network
+11 ETSON, European Technical Safety Organisation Network